Dr. Gregory A. Otterson

 Get to Know Dr. Gregory A. Otterson

-His clinical experience and research have led to therapeutic advancements with malignant mesothelioma, lung cancer, thymus cancers and pleural disease.
+His clinical experience and research led to therapeutic advancements with malignant mesothelioma, lung cancer, thymus cancers and pleural disease.

 Otterson was recently ranked among the top 10% of physicians in the nation for patient satisfaction, a reflection of his dedication to helping others in any way he can.